tedsanders/tedsanders.github.io/_posts/2013-03-09-nate-silver.md

 <p>Clearly, after only one flip, we can't say for certain who was right, since both men predicted that heads had a chance of coming up (they only disagreed on the probabilities, not the possibilities).
 And yet, there is a sense that Mr Blue, who predicted a 90% chance of heads, was more corroborated by reality than Mr Red, who predicted only a 50% chance.
 But how much more credit does Mr Blue deserve?
 </p>

-<p>It turns out that there is a beautifully simple method for calculating how new evidence should affect old beliefs (like how a coin landing heads should affect your belief of whos right).
+<p>It turns out that there is a beautifully simple method for calculating how new evidence should affect old beliefs (like how a coin landing heads should affect your belief of who's right).
 Here's how it works:
 </p>

 <p>To visualize the probabilities better, let's imagine that we live in 100 possible universes.